 - Driver shortage, employee retention and truck parking issues

-- Ups and Down in the economy.
+- Ups and Downs in the economic cycle cause significant demand variation.

 - Difficult to implement newer technology and business process improvements.